apigee-labs/rapier/README.md

 The most common pattern for a multi-valued relationship is that new entities are created by POSTing the entity type of the relationship.
-In other words, the relationship property is the URL of a collection resource whose elements are of the declared entity type of the reltionship and you create a new one by POSTing an entity of the same type to the collection.
+In other words, the relationship property is the URL of a collection resource whose elements are of the declared entity type of the relationship and you create a new one by POSTing an representation of the same type to the collection.
-However, there are cases where the representation that is POSTed to create a new entity is of a different type—the server the new entity from the provided representstion.
+However, there are cases where the representation that is POSTed to create a new entity is of a different type—the server constructs the new entity from the input representation.
 In this case, Rapier allows you to specify both the media type and representation of these POSTed entities.
+See the [ssl.yaml](https://github.com/apigee-labs/rapier/blob/master/util/test/ssl.yaml) test sample for an example

 Field Pattern | Type | Description
 ---|:---:|---